Destinations Greece The Cyclades Mykonos

 Ornos

-The polished south-coast bay · family-friendly · easy cab to town
+The smart south-coast bay · family-friendly · easy cab to town

-The calm option.
-A protected bay five minutes from Chora, gentler water than the open beaches, backed by hotels that skew family over scene.
+The calm option: a protected bay five minutes from Chora, gentler water than the open beaches, backed by hotels that skew family over scene.
 Santa Marina (Luxury Collection) has its own peninsula; Kenshō and Once In Mykonos are the design boutiques.
 Eat at Buddha-Bar Beach for the splurge.
-The cab stand is a ten-minute walk if the night moves to town.
+The cab stand is a ten-minute walk when the night moves to town.

 5 min cab to townSanta Marina · KenshōFamily-friendly bay